Hjdskes/arek-wm/README.md

 **A modern tiling window manager, based on libmutter**

-For a quick introduction to Arek Window Manager's (how it is set up, which layouts it supports, what default keybindings it uses, et cetera) see [structure.txt][struct].
+For a quick introduction to Arek Window Manager (how it is set up, which layouts it supports, what default keybindings it uses, et cetera) see [structure.txt][struct].

 Installation